atick-faisal/label-studio/docs/source/guide/ml.md

 ### Get predictions from a model

-After you connect a model to Label Studio, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes [training](#Model-training).
+After you connect a model to Annotation Hub, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes [training](#Model-training).

 * To manually add predictions, go to the Data Manager, select the tasks you want to get predictions for, and then select **Actions > Retrieve predictions**.
 * To automatically pre-label data with predictions, go to the project settings and enable **Annotation > Use predictions to prelabel tasks** and ensure that you have selected the appropriate model from the **Select which predictions or which model you want to use** drop-down menu.

 !!! note
     For a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.
-If you want to **get all predictions** for all tasks in a dataset from connected machine learning backends, make a [POST call to the predictions endpoint of the Label Studio API](/api/#operation/api_predictions_create) for each task to prompt the machine learning backend to create predictions for the tasks.
+If you want to **get all predictions** for all tasks in a dataset from connected machine learning backends, make a [POST call to the predictions endpoint of the Annotation Hub API](/api/#operation/api_predictions_create) for each task to prompt the machine learning backend to create predictions for the tasks.

 If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a POST request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example: